engSalah-dot/engSalah-dot/README.md

   Created a binary classifier with interactive data visualization.
   Tools: Scikit-Learn, Matplotlib

-- 🔹**Fashion Mnist Classifier**
+- 🔹**Fashion MNIST Classifier using CNNs**
-A beginner-friendly deep learning project to classify clothing images using neural networks.
+Developed a CNN model with TensorFlow to classify Fashion MNIST clothing images into 10 categories.

 - 🔹**Heart Disease Prediction using Machine Learning**
 Working on Heart Disease data and make prediction .